Struct Inference

 // Turn Language: Struct Inference

-// Demonstrates Cognitive Type Safety: inferring a structured type.
+// Demonstrates Cognitive Type Safety: the LLM is constrained to return

 struct Sentiment {